 Secured vs. unsecured startup business loan

 If you’re starting a new business, you’ll need money to pay for everything from equipment and inventory to your employees’ salaries.
-Startup business loans are one way to get funding for a new company, but choosing between a secured and unsecured loan can be difficult.
+Startup business loans are one way to get funding for a new company, and while the 2023 Small Business Credit Survey found that businesses under five years old were more likely to receive funds from personal sources — like friends and family — startup business loans are a viable option.

 Secured loans for startups

-Secured loans are popular for startups because they are much easier to qualify for than unsecured loans.
+Secured loans are popular for startups because they can be easier to qualify for than unsecured loans.
 Lenders are often hesitant to lend to new companies with no track record of repaying loans.
 Collateral reduces their risk, making them more willing to lend.

 Secured loan pros